agent-planning/Plan2Dance_docker/README.md

 ![image](https://github.com/Dongbox/Plan2Dance_docker/blob/master/GUI/Plan2Dance/logo.png)

 ## How to install locally Plan2Dance?
 Docker give your a early way.

+We use `django` to generate a web service to solve the choregraph's request for MINI.
+So you can post your music to a django in docker that it will run your request.

 ### 1.Install `docker`, `docker-compose` and `python3.6.7+` in your computer